Edible Garden Plants

 Strawberries

-You can plant strawberries in pots, grow bags, or the garden, as long as they don't get too waterlogged.
-The bonus here is that if you look after them they'll keep producing fruit year. after year.
+You can plant them in pots, grow bags, or in the garden, as long as they don't get too waterlogged.
+The bonus here is that if you look after them they'll keep producing fruit every year. after year.